History of the Perthshire Patons

 From 1927 to 1944 William and his family lived at 25 Liffey Street in Belfast.
 Whilst here, the couple ran a grocery business from the front room of their house.
 William used to order up all the produce (vegetables and the like) and at weekends used to make deliveries of these throughout the Old Park area of Belfast using a horse and cart.
 William's main job though was working as a house painter and interior decorator, working for a small local firm called Nelson's, whilst Annie looked after the day to day running of the shop.
 Their youngest daughter Margaret recalls that her father closed the shop after complaints from the neighbours that he was using this as a main source of income.

-And according to his son William, if his mother mentioned to his father that the front room could do with redecorating, when she would get up the following morning, she would find that the room had been done overnight.
-William junior also recalls how when working with his dad, they would occasionally go for a drink after work.
+According to his son William, if his mother mentioned to his father that the front room could do with redecorating, when she would get up the following morning, she would find that the room had been done overnight.
+William junior also recalled how when working with his dad, they would occasionally go for a drink after work.
 His father would order himself a pint of Guinness, 'a working man's pint', and would order his son a bottle of Guinness to wind him up, i.e. not a working man's pint!
 His sister Margaret further remembers that her father would only have a drink on a Friday night, and on no other day of the week.

 According to his son William, William senior may have rejoined the British Army during the Second World War, as a member of the Royal Ulster Rifles, and it is believed that he may have been at Dunkirk, although this still needs to be confirmed.